maciejg-git/litewind-alpine-documentation/documentation/table.md

         default: "0",
         description: "Number of records (rows) on the single page.
 Setting it to the `0` disables pagination.", },
-    {
-        name: "data-on-filter",
-        type: ["Function"],
-        default: "undefined",
-        description: "Function called after filtering.
-This can be useful, for example to update pagination component.
-See the example below.", },
 ]
 definition: [
     {